 To get a complete picture of your garden’s light, observe it throughout the day, and through the seasons.
 Keep in mind that morning sun is cooler than afternoon sun; most shade-tolerant plants prefer their sunlight in the morning as direct afternoon sun may be too harsh.

 Look for variations in leaf texture and color.
-The blue hosta leaves have a natural waxy coating that will melt in direct sun, so plant these in deepest shade to ensure your hostas keep their color.
-Hostas in the perennial garden will need lots of water especially after first planting, until they become established.
+The blue hosta leaves have a natural waxy coating that will melt in direct sun, so plant them in deepest shade to ensure your hostas keep their color.
+Hostas in the perennial garden will need lots of water, especially after first planting, until they become established.
 Read more about hosta.

-The perfect companion for hostas are heucheras, commonly called coral bells.
-Like hosta, heuchera are known more for their foliage than flowers, but they do send up stems with sweet petite blooms in spring and mid-summer.
-The names of heuchera varieties reflect the bright new foliage available: Purple Coral Bells, Georgia Peach Coral Bells, Dolce Key Lime Pie, Caramel Coral Bells, Dolce Creme Brûlée, Dolce Blackberry Ice.
+The perfect companion for hosta is heuchera, commonly called coral bells.
+Like hosta, heuchera is known more for foliage than flowers, but it does send up stems with sweet petite blooms in spring and mid-summer.
+The names of heuchera varieties reflect the bright new foliage available: Purple Coral Bells, Georgia Peach Coral Bells, Dolce Key Lime Pie, Caramel Coral Bells, Dolce Creme Brûlée and Dolce Blackberry Ice.
 Heucheras like average moisture.
 Be sure to work plenty of organic matter into the soil to give them a well-draining bed.